-Former TNA Knockout’s Champion and WWE Women’s champion opened up about a number of topics including the future of women’s wrestlingTNA Impact Wrestling’s Gail Kim took some time to participate in an interview.
+Former TNA Knockout’s Champion and WWE Women’s champion opened up about a number of topics including the future of women’s wrestling TNA / IMPACT Wrestling’s Gail Kim took some time to participate in an interview and discusses a number of topics..
 The former WWE Women’s Champion and TNA Knockout champion revealed her thoughts on her early training, her rekindled passion for the sport and what the future holds for her.
 Check out part one of the interview below

-“Ron was the first person that I went to and trained with and obviously a lot of people associate him training Edge and Christian, Trish Stratus, many great Canadian wrestlers so I knew that was the place to be.
+Gail Kim: “Ron was the first person that I went to and trained with and obviously a lot of people associate him training Edge and Christian, Trish Stratus, many great Canadian wrestlers so I knew that was the place to be.
 He really taught me psychology and taught me the basics and taught me right.
 A lot of wrestling schools would grab the student and say hey you can learn this cool move and do a moonsault your first month in and he really just pump trained us on the basics in terms of psychology and train wrestling and after we moved onto the more advanced stuff and he was a great trainer.

 When I trained with Rob and I was a student of his (Ron) and Rob decided later on to open up his own school and he favored the Mexican style of wrestling, the Lucha style also I took a liking to that as well.
 Once I had enough experience where I could have matches, pretty much a year after that.

 Gail Kim: “Fans generally know about how I feel about the whole experience.
 I’ll put it down to this, it wasn’t the place for me.
 I think it’s a different work environment there.
-My first run, I was just green.
+In my first run, I was just green.
 I learned really quickly, I will say that.
 When you are thrown into that kind of environment, you have nowhere to go.
 I started at the top and won the title on my first night and there’s nowhere for me to go but down, really.
 Not necessarily, but pretty much, especially when you are at that level of experience.

 Then TNA/IMPACT Wrestling came into the picture and people I knew there were people and being around the people that you start with and being passionate and one’s you’ve started on the indies with and why you’re so hungry for the business you get affected.
 I walked into that situation and oh my gosh, that passion just came flooding back and knowing that they were going to support women’s wrestling in the future it was very hard to pass by and it happened years later.
 This all happened for a reason and like I said I don’t regret anything being in both companies twice definitely gave me longevity in this business and it kept me fresh.”

-“I would honestly say, I remember the day when I did a show while I was off and gotten released the first time and in the next year in Australia and most of the TNA roster prior to going onto Spike TV.
+Gail Kim: “I would honestly say, I remember the day when I did a show while I was off and gotten released the first time and in the next year in Australia and most of the TNA roster prior to going onto Spike TV.
 I felt average.
 I enjoyed the experience and still unsure and then Scott D’Amore called me and said Jeff (Jarrett) loves you and has gone in the indies many times and Terry Taylor was there and I had worked with him too and they said to come on down and said I know you don’t really want to wrestle anymore but see if you like it.